A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Discussion

-In the case of the quantum integration algorithm, the complexity of the partial summation operation must also be accounted for.
-In the examples presented above, the PsMPO was implemented using Qiskit’s Unitary Gate function.
-This additional unitary operation adds a single layer to the circuit’s overall depth; however, the gate level complexity introduced by the PsMPO is not clearly defined.
-Indeed, only a lower bound of $\mathcal{O}\big(\log_2N\big)$ may be used to estimate the QFTI algorithm's gate-level complexity.
-Comparing to the quantum Riemann sum method's maximum complexity of $\mathcal{O}\big(\log_2N\big)$ \cite{shu_general_2024}, it is evident that the quantum integration algorithm presented in this work is not always the most efficient technique for quantum numerical integration of function samples.
-To the author's best knowledge, at this time the QFTI algorithm is the only applicable technique for numerical integration throughout an arbitrary domain; however, in cases where only the exact integral between two points is required, the Riemann sum technique is generally more efficient.
+In the case of the quantum integration algorithm, the complexity of the QFT operations and the wavenumber rotations are identical to the QFTD's $\mathcal{O}(\log N)$ complexity.
+However, the partial summation operation must also be taken into account.
+The additional unitary operation adds a single layer to the circuit’s overall depth.
+This gives the QFTI a query complexity of $\mathcal{O}(\log N)$; however, the gate level complexity introduced by the partial summation gate $U_H$ is not clearly defined.
+Indeed, only a lower bound of $\mathcal{O}\big(\log N\big)$ may be used to estimate the QFTI algorithm's gate-level complexity.
+Compared with the latest QMCI technique's query complexity of $\mathcal{O}(\sqrt{N})$\cite{shu_general_2024}, the QFTI algorithm presented in this paper is exponentially more efficient than the latest QMCI technique.
+Unlike the QFTI or QMCI, the quantum Riemann sum method's gate-level complexity \textit{is} known to be $\mathcal{O}\big(\log N\big)$ \cite{shu_general_2024}.
+Therefore, it is evident that the quantum integration algorithm presented in this work is not always the most efficient technique for quantum numerical integration of function samples.